oshears/osgames/obsidian/OSGames/Untitled Alien Game/Untitled Alien Game.md

 **Untitled Alien Game** (working title) is a multiplayer survival horror game in which players cooperate or compete to fulfill their personal missions while surviving the threat of an alien presence on their ship.

-For more information about the origins of this project and my sources of inspiration, check out [[Untitled Alien Game Devlog 1 (2024-10-06)|my first devlog!]]
+For more information about the origins of this project and my sources of inspiration, check out [[Alien Game Devlog 1|my first devlog!]]

 # Development Roadmap